RobRendell/gTove/README.md

     * expected workflow - one tabletop per campaign, plus a prep tabletop
     * Prepare scenarios in advance on the prep tabletop and save as scenarios, or do it on the fly away from player eyes.
     * free movement, configuring movement params

+* Up-scaling the grid to get finer granularity of fog of war - scale up the minis too.